 - Universities of Bristol, Kent, St. Andrews, Sussex, York, St. Anne's College (Oxford), the London School of Economics, University College London, UK

 Generally students will find programs on our list that meet their academic needs.
-On rare occasions, a student may have a highly specialized interest within her major that cannot be accommodated by the programs currently on our list.
-Students should meet first with an advisor in the McCulloch Center (Joanne Picard or Donna Van Handle, depending on their region of interest), who can assist them in identifying other programs that will meet their needs, and, if appropriate, advise them about petitioning for approval of a new program.
-A committee of faculty and staff from the McCulloch Center and from academic departments will review petitions.
+On rare occasions, a student may have a highly specialized interest within her major that cannot readily be accommodated.
+Students should meet first with an advisor in the McCulloch Center, who can assist them in identifying other programs that will meet their needs, and, if appropriate, advise them about petitioning for approval of a new program.
 Students should not assume that their petition will be approved, and should have an alternate plan for study with a program that is already on our list.

-To identify programs based on subjects offered, use the Search by Major database to see where other students have studied and what courses they took (though note that the database is not a definitive list of what courses are offered, just what courses have been taken by previous MHC participants).
+Use the Search by Major database to see where other students have studied and what courses they took (though note that the database is not a definitive list of what courses are offered, and may include some programs that are no longer offered).

 Looking for a program with a field-based or other experiential component?